snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 }
 {% endhighlight %}

 Will this new schema validate all historical data?
-We can't be certain - because there could be historical JSONs where the analyst added their own `cost` field, possibly set to a string rather than a number (or a negative number).
+Unfortunately we can't be certain, because there could be historical JSONs where the analyst added their own `cost` field, possibly set to a string rather than a number (or a negative number).

 So we are effectively making a `REVISION` to the data schema - so we bump the version to 1-1-0 (resetting `ADDITION` to 0).